 Curiously, a good deal of the beef I saw was from Ireland.
 I guess because they have so many dairy cattle there, naturally a good amount of beef comes from the isle.
 There was no shortage of cow and pig heads hanging up everywhere, and other animal parts were well-represented, too.
 For some reason, I knew I wouldn’t be ordering the steak tartare at our upcoming meal.

 At the end of the market, we finally sat down for dinner (aka; breakfast), passing a long row of butchers with their blood-stained aprons, lined up at the bar drinking coffee or white wine.
 This was presumably the end of their day, or their mid-‘afternoon’ break.
 I wanted to take a picture of them all standing there, but I’d seen what they could do with a cleaver, and kept my camera capped.

-A big pile of steak tartare didn’t have much appeal after what we’d seen, but Louisa Chu, my friend who led the group through Rungis, was up to the task.
-But it would have seems folly not to join the crowd and rip into a juicy steak, even though it was barely 8 am.
+A big pile of steak tartare didn’t have much appeal after what we’d seen, but one of us was up to the task.
+But it would have seemed a folly not to join the crowd and rip into a juicy steak, even though it was barely 8 am.

 Of course, a carafe of fruity Beaujolais stood in for my normal morning jus d’orange.
 Which is not something I’m ready to do on a regular basis.
 But I figured this morning, it was warranted.
 The additional glasses, well, I can’t explain them.